Transparency · the statistical-audit catalog · every check we run, stated with its limits

 Unlabeled ± spreadA “mean ± value” with no label saying whether the ± is an SD, an SEM, or a CI — they differ by ×√n.Mild

 The deterministic checks above catch what is arithmetically wrong.
-Judging whether the design supports the claimtakes reading — so two independent engines (Anthropic’s Claude and OpenAI’s models) appraise the manuscript blind to each other, across all six domains, and the appraisal is repeated across several passes.
+Judging whether the design supports the claim takes reading — so two independent engines (Anthropic’s Claude and OpenAI’s models) appraise the manuscript blind to each other, across six domains, and a separate literature layer positions the manuscript against retrieved prior work as a seventh.
+The appraisal is repeated across several passes.
 Only findings that recur are graded, so a one-off observation never becomes a verdict.
 The two reads are reconciled into one consensus, and disagreement is surfaced, not hidden.

 Serious and critical findings are then adversarially verified — the engine is made to argue against its own finding, and anything it cannot defend is withdrawn or right-sized before the report reaches you.
 The deterministic results are merged into that consensus verbatim: a recomputed number can raise a grade, never lower one, and the adversarial pass cannot talk a calculation away.
-The full method — the six domains, GRADE certainty, and the conclusion-calibration headline — is on the methods page.
+The full method — the seven domains and the claim–evidence calibration headline — is on the methods page.

 §06 What these checks do not do